Overview

 Nitric provides a local development server offering emulated versions of cloud services, suitable for local development/testing.
 You can use the Nitric CLI to start the local server using the nitric start command.

-After your function is running, it will register itself with the server.
-All the APIs are locally hosted under their own port which will be displayed in the CLI output:
+Once your services are running, they will register themselves with the server.
+Resources like HTTP APIs and Websockets will be hosted on their own port, which will also be displayed in the CLI output as http://localhost:<port_number>.

 curl http://localhost:4001/hello/John